wbotelhos/gridy/README.markdown

 	resize:            true                                      // Apply the same width of the content to the other wrappers.
 	resultOption:      true                                      // Enables the presentation of details of the result.
 	resultText:        'Displaying {from} - {to} of {total} items' // Text displayed in the details of the result.
+	root:              'entityList'                              // Name of the root element of the response.
 	rows:              10                                        // Number of rows displayed on each page.
 	rowsNumber:        [5, 10, 25, 50, 100] 	                 // List with the numbers of lines should be displayed.
 	rowsTarget:        null                                      // ID of the place where the rows element will be appended.